simonvh/fluff/docs/usage.rst

 ~~~~~~~~~~~~~~~~~~~

 -  ``-f`` FILE
-BED file containing features
+This need to be a BED file containing features.
+BED-fomatted files need to contain at least three tab-seperated columns describing chromosome name, start and end.

 -  ``-d`` [FILE [FILE ...]]
-data files (reads in BAM or BED format)
+This option is for the data files.
+They should be aligned sequence data in BAM or BED format.

 -  ``-o`` name
-output file (type determined by extension)
+This option defines the name of the output files (type determined by extension)

 Clustering:
 ~~~~~~~~~~~

 -  ``-C`` METHOD
-kmeans, hierarchical or none
+By default, fluff heatmap will preserve the order of the features in the input BED file.
+This is equivalent to specifying -C none.
+Alternatively, one of two basic clustering methods can be specified using the -C parameter: hierarchical and kmeans.
+If kmeans is selected the number of clusters (-k) is mandatory.

 -  ``-k`` INT
-number of clusters
+Select the number of clusters (Mandatory with kmeans clustering)

 -  ``-M`` METHOD
-cluster metric: Euclidean or Pearson (default: Euclidean)
+There are two options for distance metrics.
+Euclidean or Pearson (default: Euclidean)

 -  ``-g``
-Identify dynamics
+Identify dynamics between different time points or conditions.
+This should be used with Pearson correlation coefficient as distance metric

 -  ``-p`` PICK
-pick specific data files to use for clustering
+Pick specific data file(s) to use for clustering.
+You can select using its position e.g -p 1 for first file or -p1,3 for first and third files.

 Data processing: